STUDENT COMPLAINTS AGAINST FACULTY MEMBERS

 2. Using during a test, materials not authorized by the professor or instructor;

 3. Collaborating with another person without authorization during an examination or in preparing academic work;

-4. Knowingly and without authorization, using, buying, selling, stealing, transporting, soliciting, copying or possessing in whole or in part, the contents of an unadministered examination;
+4. Knowingly and without authorization, using, buying, selling, stealing, transporting, soliciting, copying or possessing in whole or in part, the contents of an unadministered examination or other student work;

 5. Substituting for another student, or permitting another student to substitute for oneself in taking an examination or preparing academic work; or